aryelgois/Medools/README.md

 Currently, these hooks are available:

+- `onColumnChangeHook()`: Called when a column is changed.
+Useful to filter data before storing in the model
 - `onFirstSaveHook()`: Called on the first time a model is saved
 - `onSaveHook()`: Called every time a model is saved
 - `validateHook()`: Use it to validate the data before sending to the Database.